-2. WORKING CAPITAL REQUIREMENTS UPTO RS.
-1 CRORE
+2. WORKING CAPITAL REQUIREMENTS

-2.1 The assessment of working capital requirement of borrowers, other than SSI units, requiring fund based working capital limits upto Rs.1.00 crore and SSI units requiring fund based working capital limits upto Rs.5.00 crore from the banking system may be made on the basis of their projected annual turnover.

-- 2.2 In accordance with these guidelines, the working capital requirement is to be assessed at 25% of the projected turnover to be shared between the borrower and the bank, viz. borrower contributing 5% of the turnover as net working capital (NWC) and bank providing finance at a minimum of 20% of the turnover. - 2.3 The banks may, at their discretion, carry out the assessment based on projected turnover basis or the traditional method.
-If the credit requirement based on traditional production / processing cycle is higher than the one assessed on projected turnover basis, the same may be sanctioned, as borrower must be financed upto the extent of minimum 20 per cent of their projected annual turnover. - 2.4 The banks may satisfy themselves about the reasonableness of the projected annual turnover of the applicants, both for new as well as existing units, on the basis of annual statements of accounts or other documents such as returns filed with sales-tax / revenue authorities and also ensure that the estimated growth during the year is realistic. - 2.5 The borrowers would be required to bring in 5 per cent of their annual turnover as margin money.
-In other words, 25 per cent of the output value should be computed as working capital requirement, of which at least four-fifth should be provided by the banking sector, the balance one-fifth representing the borrower's contribution towards margin for the working capital.
-In cases, where output exceeds the projections or where the initial assessment of working capital is found inadequate, suitable enhancement in the working capital limits should be considered by the competent authority as and when deemed necessary.
-For example, in case, annual turnover of a borrower is projected at Rs.
-60.00 lakh, the working capital requirement will be computed at Rs.
-15.00 lakh (i.e. 25%) of which Rs.
-12 lakh (i.e. 20%) may be provided by the banking system, while Rs.
-3.00 lakh (i.e. 5%) should be borrower's contribution towards margin money. - 2.6 Drawals against the limits should, however, be allowed against the usual safeguards so as to ensure that the same are used for the purpose intended.
-Banks will have to ensure regular and timely submission of monthly statements of stocks, receivables, etc., by the borrowers and also periodical verification of such statements vis-à-vis physical stocks by their officials. - 2.7 In regard to the above, few clarifications to some of the issues raised by banks are given in Annex-1.
+- 2.1 The assessment of working capital requirement of borrowers, other than SSI units, requiring fund based working capital limits upto Rs.1.00 crore and SSI units requiring fund based working capital limits upto Rs.5.00 crore from the banking system may be made on the basis of their projected annual turnover. - 2.2 In accordance with these guidelines, the working capital requirement is to be assessed at 25% of the projected turnover to be shared between the borrower and the bank, viz. borrower contributing 5% of the turnover as net working capital (NWC) and bank providing finance at a minimum of 20% of the turnover.
+Projected turnover may be interpreted as 'Gross Sales' including excise duty. - 2.3 The banks may, at their discretion, carry out the assessment based on projected turnover basis or the traditional method.
+If the credit requirement based on traditional production / processing cycle is higher than the one assessed on projected turnover basis, the same may be sanctioned, as borrower must be financed up to the extent of minimum 20 per cent of their projected annual turnover.
+The projected annual turnover would be estimated on the basis of annual statements of accounts or other documents such as returns filed with sales-tax / revenue authorities.
+Actual drawals may be allowed on the basis of drawing power to be determined by UCBs after excluding unpaid stocks. - 2.4 Drawals against the limits should be allowed against the usual safeguards including drawing power and it is to be ensured that the same are used for the purpose intended.
+Banks will have to ensure regular and timely submission of monthly statements of stocks, receivables, etc., by the borrowers and also periodical verification of such statements vis-à-vis physical stocks by their officials. - 2.5 In respect of borrowers other than SSI units, requiring working capital limits above Rs.1 crore and for SSI units requiring fund based working capital limits above Rs.5 crore, UCBs may determine the working capital requirements according to their perception of the credit needs of borrowers.
+UCBs may adopt turnover method or cash budgeting method or any other method as considered necessary.
+However, UCBs may ensure that the book-debt finance does not exceed 75% of the limits sanctioned to borrowers for financing inland credit sales.
+The remaining 25% of the credit sales may be financed through bills to ensure greater use of bills for financing sales.